-- Children have the right to explore and find new interpretations for what surrounds him.
-In this proposal the child can choose not to create the typical face with the “correct” positions but instead can use their imagination and create new characters.
+- Children have the right to explore and find new interpretations of what surrounds them.
+In this proposal, the child can choose not to create the typical face with the “correct” positions but instead can use their imagination and create new characters.

 - Children have the right to play with little things.
 The adult must always guarantee safety, adapting the proposals to the ages, but with proper supervision, we can expand the range of materials to explore.

 - MATH: Explore shapes, and quantity and develop spatial awareness.

 - LANGUAGE: Engage in exploratory and imaginative play with different materials, and elaborate on an imaginative idea.

 - PHYSICAL: Build on their fine motor skills and visual-spatial relationships.

 - ART: Explore beauty and aesthetics concepts, giving materials new meanings.

 - Create compositions that communicate.
 For example: how would you make a sad face?
 Note if the choice of materials relates to specific feelings.